Exposing the Enemy and Going Forth with the Truth

 Proverbs 22:15

 When I think back to my earliest memories, I have to admit that no one ever had to sit me down as a little child and teach me to lie.
-No one ever had to teach me to be selfish and greedy, to or hit my brother.
+No one ever had to teach me to be selfish and greedy, or to hit my brother.
 No, those things came naturally to me.
 I did not jump up and down, and say, “Can I go to church now?
 Please!”
-(Thank God my mother made me go – she was an enforcer when it was time to go to church.)

 As Christian parents we need to encourage our children to listen when they are in God’s house, and especially when God’s Word is being read or taught.
 Faith comes by hearing, and hearing by the Word of God (Romans 10:17; Galatians 3:5).